jarvisar/senior-design/README.md

 # Exoplanet Archive Search

- Search for exoplanets using data from NASA's Exoplanet Archive
+ Search for exoplanets using data from NASA's Exoplanet Archive!

+ Visit the (http://jarvisar.github.io/senior-design)[GitHub Pages] site to access the latest deployment.

  ### Initiating a Search